turingschool/mod-0-curriculum/ft/be/testing.md

   |-name_of_class_spec.rb
   |-name_of_class1_spec.rb
 ```

+(Note: The directory and file names do not start with `|-`; that is just a way to notate the structure.)

 ## `rspec`

 <span class="vocab">rspec</span> is a tool, classified as a testing framework, that allows us to write automated tests that will test our Ruby code.
 Just like we must write Ruby exactly as it's intended to be used, we must carefully use the syntax and methods available within `rspec`. <a target="blank" href="https://rspec.info/documentation/3.9/rspec-core/RSpec/Core/Configuration">The official `rspec` documentation</a> may at first seem dense; it has much more than what you will even get into in Mod 1, but it's great to be aware of and start getting comfortable reading if you need a resource during or after this lesson.